“I’m thinking about going out on my own. What should I know before I start freelancing?”

 And there you have it – 12 questions for new freelancers and consultants, or even for those of you who have been in the game a while.

-At any given moment, you’re probably feeling good about some of your answers, and not so good about others.
-That’s true for me too.
-But if you’re asking the important questions and answering them honestly, you’ll be well ahead of most.
+At any given moment, you may feel good about some of your answers, and not so good about others.
+That’s true for me too, after 26 years.

 Your time is valuable, and I hope I’ve rewarded it.
 If so, your shares are greatly appreciated, as I try to spread the gospel to as many freelancers as possible.